Zalando and Aspesi’s capsule aims to shape a fashion narrative that celebrates the joy of innovation

-INSIGHTS / ENERGY SYSTEMS
+INSIGHTS / BEAUTY

 This avantgarde editorial explores jewellery and design as imagined through the eyes of an insect.